KastnerRG/Read_the_docs/docs/project2.rst

 * **Question 3:** What is the effect of using simple operations (add and shift) in the CORDIC as opposed to multiply and divide?
 How does the resource usage change?
 Performance?
 Accuracy?

-* **Question 4:** Thinking from a logic-design hardware perspective, what operation does the ternary operator '?' perform?
-What function would you expect this operator to synthesize as?
-Do you notice a difference between using it and an if-else block?
-Is it useful in this project?

-* **Question 5:** These questions all refer to the LUT-based CORDIC: Summarize the design-space exploration that you performed as you modified the data types of the input variables and the LUT entries.
+* **Question 4:** These questions all refer to the LUT-based implementation of the Cartesian to Polar transformation: Summarize the design-space exploration that you performed as you modified the data types of the input variables and the LUT entries.

+  - How does the input data type affect the size of the LUT?
+Precisely describe this relationship.

+  - How does the output data type affect the size of the LUT?
+Precisely describe this relationship.

+  - How does the precision of the input and output data types affect the accuracy (RMSE) results?

+  - The testbench assumes that the inputs will be normalized between [-1,1].

+  - What is the performance of the LUT implementation.
+How does this change as the input and output data types change?

+  - What advantages/disadvantages of the CORDIC implementation compared to the LUT-based implementation?

   In particular, what are the trends with regard to accuracy (measured as error)?
 How about resources?
 What about the performance?
 Is there a relationship between accuracy, resource usage, and performance?
-What advantages/disadvantages does the regular CORDIC approach have over an LUT-based approach?

-  The cordiccart2pol.cpp file in the cordic_LUT project has a comment asking what happens if you direct HLS to use RAM_1P_LUTRAM for the my_LUT_r and my_LUT_th variables. **You don't have to answer these questions in the report**, but try them out for an understanding of LUTRAMs.

-* **Note**: You should use `ap_int` or `ap_fixed` types if necessary for required bit width.
-You can read about ap_int and ap_fixed from `here <https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_1/ug902-vivado-high-level-synthesis.pdf>`_.

 6) Submission Procedure
 -------------------------